Kalavasos Railway

 1938 and the subsequent licence granted on 28 March 1938, the company (later called the Hellenic Mining Company) acquired powers to build a one track railway from its mining lease area near Kalavasos to the coast one mile west of Zyyi.
 The Act also enabled the construction of an aerial ropeway from the terminus to a point out in the sea, to load ships.
 The company had been granted a mining lease on 2 January 1937 on land situated near Asgata in Limassol District and land near Kalavasos, in Larnaca District.

 The Hellenic Mining Company began exploitation of copper in the Kalavasos - Asgata area in 1937.
 While the mines were in operation, the mining company ran a railway to transport the material from Drapia to Vasiliko.

-The railway was was constructed between September 1937 and September 1938 and was 12 km long.
+The railway was constructed between September 1937 and September 1938 and was 12 km long.

 The marshalling yard at Drapia was 3/4 mi south-west of the village in the valley of the Vasilikos river, within the Drapia (later Ora) village area, close to the present Kalavasos dam.
 On leaving the Drapia yard, the railway crossed the Vasilikos river to the left (north-east) side and then ran down the valley close to the river until Kalavasos.
 Just south of the village, the line traversed the Kalavasos-Zyyi road on the level and then crossed the river (to the right or west side) over a two span bridge.
 This two span bridge, a train and some trucks in tow are preserved in situe, next to the "Maria" recreation area.